 Students also complete a skills project to help build confidence and employability skills.
 It covers subjects such as equality and safeguarding, which are designed to broaden knowledge and help with employment potential.

-After completing the Foundation Diploma, students can progress onto the full Extended Diploma in Interactive Media, which carries the same UCAS tariff as three A Levels.
+The full Extended Diploma in Interactive Media, carries the same UCAS tariff as three A Levels.
+It is achieved by completing a range of units through assignments, controlled assessments and exams

 Five GCSE passes at grade 4 (C) or above, preferably to include Maths and English or an equivalent vocational qualification at merit grade, and Functional Skills Maths and English, preferably at Level 2.